Master's

 MSPH with a Concentration in Genetic Counseling

-MSPH in Genetic Counseling at USF's College of Public Health
+USF COPH: MSPH in Genetic Counseling

 The University of South Florida (USF) is proud to offer the first Genetic Counseling Graduate Program in the State of Florida.
 Our program includes a unique combination of training in medical genetics/genomics, public health, and communication and counseling skills.
 Students of this program will gain the technical knowledge and clinical experience needed to compete in the rapidly growing field of genetic counseling and the emerging field of precision medicine.